transientBug/browser-extension/README.md

 To contribute, please fork this repo, make your changes and submit a PR back to this repository.

+### Tasks

+Known MVP work:

+- [ ] Finish filling this & other docs out
+- [x] Add a `bundle` or `package` command for building the packages to upload
+- [ ] Tests where appropriate
+- [ ] Standardize styling of add on
+- [ ] Rich markdown previews in descriptions with Slate.js
+- [ ] Transition from Travis-CI to GitHub Actions

 ### Firefox

 To load the extension into Firefox temporarily, visit `about:debugging` or see [this MDN doc](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox).

 ### Chrome

+_NOTE:_ Chrome support is a work in progress.

 To load the extension into Chrome temporarily, visit `chrome://extensions` or see [this Google Dev doc](https://developer.chrome.com/extensions).